blaw36/Masters_Project/code/20210106_paper_prep/runlog.md

 - Send HJ the scripts and a play by play commentary (well commented code) about what these scripts actually do.
 - If it's easy to do, port to Spartan
 - How to login, submit jobs through slurm etc

+### 14th December 2021
+All done, over to HJ.
+Refer to email for what I last sent over.